satRday Cardiff 2019 recap

 Actually, this year’s keynotes did an amazing job as Arun Srinivasan, one of the core developers of datatable, gave us an overview of the most recent developments in the package in a spectacular live coding session.

 All the regular and lightning talks were simply amazing this year.
 To mention just a few of them: Rhian Davies from Jumping Rivers covered the importance of continuous integration in R package development and convinced us that it’s not as difficult as one might think to get started.
 Anne Koopman from Cardiff University shared her story of how R helped her create better plots for her scientific work and also gave her her most popular tweet so far.
 Joseph O’Brien from Limerick presented an impressive piece of work in an analysis of Fantasy Football data made in R. I learned about a lot of new plots and some new strategies for the game 😉 In all honesty, I should’ve mentioned all of the talks from the day, as all were equally amazing.
 So thank you one more time to all the speakers who are part of this community.

-The event concluded with a nice social event in a local pub and then dinner with a not-so local, but still delicious pizza.
-We would like to thank once again all of the co-organisers and we’re proud at Appsilon that we could be a part of this event.
+The event concluded with a nice social event in a local pub and then some delicious pizza.
+We would like to thank once again all of the co-organizers and we’re proud at Appsilon that we could be a part of this event.
 We can’t wait for the upcoming editions.

 Follow Appsilon Data Science on social media and GitHub

 - Follow @Appsilon on Twitter

 - Follow us on LinkedIn

 - Sign up for our newsletter